+To improve court responses to adult, youth, and minor domestic violence, dating violence, sexual assault, and stalking both measures would add a new Subtitle J - Violence Against Women Act Court Training and Improvements.
 H.R.
-3402 would authorize funding of \$4 million for each of fiscal years 2006 to 2010 for grants for court training and improvements, of which a minimum of 10% must be used for grants to tribes.
-S. 1197 would authorize \$5 million for each of the same fiscal years, with the same 10% minimum requirement for tribal programs.
+3402 would authorize funding of \$4 million for each of fiscal years 2006 to 2010 for grants for court training and improvements.
 H.R.
-3402 and S. 1197 would support efforts to develop a national education curriculum for use by state and national judicial educators to ensure that all courts and court personnel have access to appropriate information about relevant federal, state, territorial or local law, promising practices, procedures, and policies on court responses to adult and youth (and minor in H.R.
-3402) victims of domestic and dating violence, sexual assault, and stalking.
-Both bills would require the Attorney General, through VAWO, to develop education curricula for tribal court judges as well as to ensure that all tribal courts have relevant information about promising practices, procedures, and policies and law on tribal court responses to adult and youth (and minor in H.R.
-3402) victims of domestic and dating violence, sexual assault, and stalking.
+3402 would support efforts to develop a national education curriculum for use by state and national judicial educators to ensure that all courts and court personnel have access to appropriate information on domestic and dating violence, sexual assault, and stalking.
+Both bills would require the Attorney General, through VAWO, to develop education curricula for tribal court judges as well.
 H.R.
 3402 would authorize \$1 million for each of fiscal years 2006 to 2010 for national and tribal education curricula.
-On the other hand, S. 1197 would authorize funding of \$5 million for each of fiscal years 2006 to 2010 for both the national education and the tribal education curricula, of which a minimum of 10% must be used for grants to tribal courts, tribal court-related programs and tribal nonprofits.
+On the other hand, S. 1197 would authorize funding of \$5 million for each of fiscal years 2006 to 2010 for both the national education and the tribal education curricula.